What’s happening at Open Doors?

 Appointments can be made by calling the Centre for Human Potential on 07 3211 1117 or by calling Open Doors Youth Service on 07 3257 7660

 Appointments can be held at either:

 · Open Doors Youth Service– 5 Green Square Close, Fortitude Valley

 · The Centre for Human Potential – Level 8, 288 Edward Street, Brisbane City

 Who can participate:

-- LGBTIQ+ people, including Brotherboys and Sistergirls, aged 12 to 24 years
+- LGBTIQ+ people, including Sistergirls and Brotherboys aged 12 to 24 years

-- Facing a suicide crisis or are affected by suicide
+- Those facing a suicide crisis or are affected by suicide

-- Live, work or study in the Brisbane North PHN region OR are a participant in a Brisbane North region LGBTIQ+ organisation
+- Those who live, work or study in the Brisbane North PHN region OR are a participant in a Brisbane North region LGBTIQ+ organisation

 - Participants who consent to participate in the trial receive psychological and case management services at no cost